Inertia & The Laws of Motion: Vehicle Occupant SafetyUpdated Oct. 31, 2019

 In a nutshell, this law means that every acting force is met with an equal reaction force moving in the opposite direction.
-One driving related example of this law in action would be the force that your tires exert on the road’s surface.
+One driving-related example of this law in action would be the force that your tires exert on the road’s surface.
 The equal and opposite reaction of the road “pushing back” against your tires is what propels your car forward.
 In a collision, Newton’s third law explains the damage a vehicle sustains.
 When you hit an object or another vehicle, the force of your vehicle will damage that object.
 Of course, your vehicle will be damaged too, as the equal and opposite reaction applies force back onto your car at the point of impact.

-Let’s talk a little more about the principle of inertia addressed in Newton’s first law, and how it effects your vehicle.
+Let’s talk a little more about the principle of inertia addressed in Newton’s first law, and how it affects your vehicle.
 To recap, inertia is the tendency of a stationary object to remain stationary, and a moving object to remain in motion.

 While your vehicle is moving, it will not stop unless another force intervenes to slow down or stop it.
 This force could be external, for instance, coming from the surface of the road or an object you collide with.
 Alternatively, it could be internal, as when you apply the brakes to exert force on the wheels.

 Getting your head around the idea of inertia is necessary to understand vehicle-occupant safety.
 If you were to collide with an object while traveling at 40mph, your car would abruptly stop, but according to inertia, your body would continue moving forward at 40mph until another force stops it.
-If you are not restrained, that force will be the exerted by the steering wheel, dashboard, windshield or another object outside the vehicle.
-Safety restraints like seat belts, child seats and air bags are designed to control your body’s sudden drop in speed, to minimize the injury you sustain during a collision.
+If you are not restrained, that force will be exerted by the steering wheel, dashboard, windshield or another object outside the vehicle.
+Safety restraints like seat belts, child seats and airbags are designed to control your body’s sudden drop in speed, to minimize the injury you sustain during a collision.